Occupational Safety and Health (OSH)

 For registered students, information on the course and teaching materials are available online within the CLIP system.

 Evaluation is based on 3 elements (graded 0-20), as follows.

-Students failing to "pass" in the two tests, may try again at the two Examination periods (Jun & Jul)
+Students failing to "pass" in the two quizes, may try again at the final exam, which replaces the quizes/tests (also 80%)